SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 To clarify, ACDCs MUST NOT use complex JSON Schema references which allow *dynamically generated *schema resources to be obtained from online JSON Schema Libraries [[60]].
 The latter approach may be difficult or impossible to secure because a cryptographic commitment to the base schema that includes complex schema (non-relative URI-based) references only commits to the non-relative URI reference and not to the actual schema resource which may change (is dynamic, mutable, malleable).
 To restate, this approach is insecure because a cryptographic commitment to a complex (non-relative URI-based) reference is NOT equivalent to a commitment to the detailed associated schema resource so referenced if it may change.

 ACDCs MUST use static JSON Schema (i.e. *SAIDifiable* schema).
 These may include internal relative references to other parts of a fully self-contained static (*SAIDified*) schema or references to static (*SAIDified*) external schema parts.
 These references may be DID URLs (`did:` scheme) or SAD URLs (`sad:` scheme) or bare SAIDs or OOBI URLs.
 Recall that a commitment to a SAID with sufficient collision resistance makes an equivalent secure commitment to its encapsulating block SAD.
 Thus static schema may be either fully self-contained or distributed in parts but the value of any reference to a part must be verifiably static (immutable, nonmalleable) by virtue of either being relative to the self-contained whole or being referenced by its SAID.
 The static schema in whole or in parts may be attached to the ACDC itself or provided via a highly available cache or data store.
 To restate, this approach is securely end-verifiable (zero-trust) because a cryptographic commitment to the SAID of a SAIDified schema is equivalent to a commitment to the detailed associated schema itself (SAD).

+### Schema Dialect

+The schema dialect for ACDC 1.0 is JSON Schema 2020-12 and is indicated by the identifier "https://json-schema.org/draft/2020-12/schema"
+ [[38]][[58]].
+This is indicated in a JSON Schema via the value of the top-level `$schema` field.
+Although the value of `$schema` is expressed as a URI, de-referencing does not provide dynamically downloadable schema dialect validation code.
+This would be an attack vector.
+The validator MUST control the tooling code dialect used for schema validation and hence the tooling dialect version actually used.
+A mismatch between the supported tooling code dialect version and the `$schema` string value should cause the validation to fail.
+The string is simply an identifier that communicates the intended dialect to be processed by the schema validation tool.
+When provided, the top-level `$schema` field value for ACDC version 1.0 must be "https://json-schema.org/draft/2020-12/schema".

 ### Schema Availablity